 Evaluation of disclosure controls and procedures.
-As required by Rule 13a-15(b) under the Exchange Act, we carried out an evaluation, under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, of the effectiveness of the design and operation of our disclosure controls and procedures as of the end of the period covered by this Quarterly Report on Form 10-Q. Because of the material weakness in our internal control over financial reporting previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2022, our Chief Executive Officer and Chief Financial Officer concluded that, as of December 31, 2022, our disclosure controls and procedures were not effective.
-In light of this fact, our management, including our Chief Executive Officer and Chief Financial Officer, has performed an enhanced review and analysis of the process around the earnings per share calculation and increased communications among our personnel and third-party professionals with whom we consult and has concluded that, notwithstanding the material weakness in our internal control over financial respects, our financial statements for the periods covered by and included in this Quarterly Report on Form 10-Q fairly present, in all material respects, our financial position, results of operations and cash flows for the periods presented in conformity with U.S. GAAP.
+As required by Rule 13a-15(b) under the Exchange Act, we carried out an evaluation, under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, of the effectiveness of the design and operation of our disclosure controls and procedures as of the end of the period covered by this Quarterly Report on Form 10-Q. Because of the material weakness in our internal control over financial reporting previously disclosed in our Annual Report on Form 10-K for the year ended December 31, 2022, which were recast to reflect discontinued operations and filed with the Company's Current Report on Form 8-K on August 1, 2023, our Chief Executive Officer and Chief Financial Officer concluded that, as of December 31, 2022, our disclosure controls and procedures were not effective.
+In light of this fact, our management, including our Chief Executive Officer and Chief Financial Officer, has performed an enhanced review and analysis of the process around the earnings per share calculation and increased communications among our personnel and third-party professionals with whom we consult and has concluded that, notwithstanding the material weakness in our internal control over financial reporting, the unaudited condensed consolidated financial statements for the periods covered by and included in this Quarterly Report on Form 10-Q fairly present, in all material respects, our financial position, results of operations and cash flows for the periods presented in conformity with U.S. GAAP.

 Changes in internal control over financial reporting.
-We are taking actions to remediate the material weakness relating to our internal control over financial reporting, as described above.
-Except as otherwise described herein, there was no change in our internal control over financial reporting that occurred during the period covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+Aside from the remediation of the material weakness relating to our internal control over financial reporting, as described above, there were no other changes in our internal control over financial reporting that occurred during the period covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.